You are here

 Please submit all of your official transcripts to Indiana State University.
 Prerequisite courses must be completed or in progress at the time of application to the program.
 If any courses will be taken during spring term (i.e. during the application process), please submit a current transcript verifying enrollment in the course(s) or a proof of enrollment letter listing the courses from the school’s registrar.

 2) GRE requirement: Official Graduate Record Examination scores from the General GRE Exam taken within 5 years of the application, and sent directly from ETS (scores older than 5 years are no longer available from ETS).
 At this time we are STILL requiring the GRE.
 However, we can make exceptions on an individual case by case basis.
-If you would like for us to consider waiving the requirement of the GRE, please email us AFTER you have submitted your application.
+If you would like for us to consider waiving the requirement of the GRE, please complete THIS FORM AFTER you have submitted your application along with the reason for the request

 - The General GRE exam format changes periodically.
 Scores will be accepted from the current or previous versions of the GRE administered within 5 years of application.
 Verbal and Quantitative scores should each be at the 50th percentile or greater.
 If scores from multiple attempts of the GRE are submitted, the best scores will be considered the official set of scores by the graduate school/program.
 Visit http://www.ets.org/gre for more information about the GRE exam.